 The romanian deadlift, as opposed to all other variations discussed, doesn’t begin with a positive (concentric) contraction nor does it begin from a dead stop.
 See, you start each rep from a standing position, and your first motion is a negative contraction in which you build up elastic energy prior to the positive upward movement.
 During the other variations, you don’t have the luxury of having that stretch-shorten cycle, which actually is extremely helpful because it pre-loads a positive contraction.

-Stand upright holding a barbell in front of your upper thighs with a pronated (overhand) grip.
+START: Stand upright holding a barbell in front of your upper thighs with a pronated (overhand) grip.
 Keep your feet shoulder-width apart and a slight bend in your knees.

-Keeping your chest up, abs tight and the natural arch in your lower back, lean forward from the hips, pushing them rearward until your torso is roughly parallel to the floor.
+EXECUTION: Keeping your chest up, abs tight and the natural arch in your lower back, lean forward from the hips, pushing them rearward until your torso is roughly parallel to the floor.
 As you lean forward, keep your arms straight and slide the bar down your thighs toward the floor until it reaches your shins.
 At the bottom, keep your back flat, head neutral with the bar very close to your legs.
 Flex your hamstrings and glutes and lift your torso while pushing your hips forward until you bring the bar back to the start position.